Read the profiler snapshot

 Zoom the graph

-Use the and options to zoom the graph.
+Use the and buttons or the scroll wheel to zoom the graph.

 To focus on a specific method, double-click the corresponding block on the graph.